San Jose Search Warrant Attorney

 - Emergency conditions exist creating the need to prevent serious injury or damage, or to find a suspect.

 Even if evidence has been seized during a search conducted under the authority of an issued search warrant, the issuance of the warrant itself may be challenged.
 A warrant is generally issued based on information provided to the judge by law enforcement in an affidavit.
 Thus, the information contained in such an affidavit may be critical to your case.

 There have been many cases in which the submitting law enforcement official knew or should have known information that was intentionally omitted from the search warrant affidavit.
 This may be done to influence the judge into issuing the warrant by leaving out information that would have benefited the defendant.

 In other cases, the affidavit contains so little information regarding probable cause that they cannot withstand careful examination.
 Judges, however, are sometimes inclined to simply “rubber-stamp” the warrant, rather than taking the necessary time to analyze the facts of the case.

 Protecting the Rights of Clients in Cases Involving Search Warrants

 At the Law Offices of Thomas Nicholas Cvietkovich, we respect the legal process and the rights that every defendant is afforded under the Constitution, as well as under federal and state laws.
-We are prepared to thoroughly investigate your case to ensure that proper procedures were followed regarding the collection of any and all evidence.
+Our Bay Area criminal defense lawyer is prepared to thoroughly investigate your case to ensure that proper procedures were followed regarding the collection of any and all evidence.
 With our experience, we know how to work within the legal system to protect your rights, and if they have been violated, to get evidence removed or your case dismissed.